-In this case, the air speed and volume was sufficient to displace the air in the blueberry canopy and replace it with spray-laden air with minimal blow-through.
-Combined with an appropriate spray volume and distribution over the boom, the results were excellent coverage and high efficiency.
+The sprayer was pulled (in this case) by a mower, so the grower not only sprayed, but mowed his alleys at the same time.
+It fit beautifully between the bushes, so the potential for physical damage to the berries was minimized.
+The air speed and volume was enough to displace the air in the blueberry canopy and replace it with spray-laden air with minimal blow-through.
+Combined with an appropriate spray volume and distribution over the boom, we found that the coverage it provided was excellent.

 Since seeing this sprayer, we have had reports that importing it to Canada has proved challenging.
 But there are alternatives.
 A few companies here in North America offer economy-sized airblast models that are ATV trailed, or skid-mounted, or attached to a small tractor via a three point hitch.
 PBM’s Lil Squirt is a simple and versatile option.
 Available primarily in the western US from California through to Washington.

 Another option is the mounted, PTO-driven mistblower line from Big John Manufacturing in Nebraska.

 Or Wisconsin’s Contree Sprayer and Equipment.
 They carry the “Terminator” line.
 Skid mounted, one-sided air shear units with capacities from 15 to 100 gallons, this company offers a range of possibilities both PTO and gas-driven.
 Well worth a look.

 Then there’s the A1 Mist sprayer series, also out of Nebraska.
 They carry the Terminator line as well as an interesting two-sided volute option that employs conventional nozzles and allows one pass down an alley rather than two.
 This is a big productivity booster: